e-oj/grabity/README.md

  > returns: object containing all found [og] + [twitter] tags and values

- Gets all existing [og] and [twitter] twitter tags from the markup and returns them in an object.
+ Gets all existing [og] and [twitter] tags from the markup and returns them in an object.

 ```javascript
 let grabity = require("grabity");